claucambra/GitHub_CLF/README.md

 GHCF offers both a command-line-interface version (`ghcf-cli.py`) and a straight command version (`ghcf.py`).

+Both methods require the creation and providing of a [GitHub personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token), required for access to GitHub's APIs.
+The same applies for the detailed location service required by [GeoNames](http://www.geonames.org/export/web-services.html), which requires the creation of a user account and the provision of a verified username.

 ### CLI version

 Simply run `ghcf-cli.py` with Python 3 and follow the on-screen instructions: